What to expect from Apple's WWDC this year - KESQ

 Microsoft recently proved splashy tech events can still draw a large audience and buzz at a time when we have no idea when there will be large in-person gatherings again.
 Facebook, for example, said it won’t host physical events until at least June of next year.

 WWDC kicks off at 10:00 a.m.
-ET/1:00 p.m.
-PT on Monday, June 22, and runs through Thursday, June 26.
+PT/1:00 p.m.
+ET on Monday, June 22, and runs through Thursday, June 26.
 Here’s what to expect from this year’s event based on the latest rumors and reports.

 A new homescreen experience